 In September 1947 Petrenko emigrated to the United Kingdom as a European Voluntary Worker.
 For the first six years he worked in textile mills, initially in Pudsey, near Bradford, and from 1951 in Bradford itself.
 After the formation of the Society of Ukrainian Engineers in Great Britain (January 1951) he became chairman of the local branch of the Society.
 He also became active in the Ukrainian Autocephalous Orthodox Church in Great Britain (UAOC-GB), as head of its Yorkshire regional council (from 1948), head of the local branch of the Brotherhood of Saint Michael the Archangel, deputy head of the Bradford parish council (end of 1951 to February 1954), and a member of the UAOC-GB General Church Council (January 1951 to December 1952).
 In February 1954 he moved to Rugby where he worked as an assistant engineer for the English Electric Company (initially on water turbines and later on steam turbines) until his retirement in 1968 at the age of 70.
-On moving to Rugby he became an active figure in the UAOC-GB parish in neighbouring Coventry: in 1956-62 he was a member of the parish council (head of the council until 1959), and until 1964 he conducted the parish choir.
+On moving to Rugby he became active in the UAOC-GB parish in neighbouring Coventry: in 1956-62 he was a member of the parish council (head of the council until 1959), and until 1964 he conducted the parish choir.
 At the 1956 Council of the UAOC in the Diaspora, held in Karlsruhe, Germany, he was elected a member of its High Council (from which he later resigned).
 In 1962 he was re-elected to the General Church Council of the UAOC-GB, of which he remained a member until 1970.
 He was the author of several articles on historical topics in the Vidomosti journal of the UAOC-GB, and also painted icons and decorated various religious artefacts (icon cases, epitaphioses, ceremonial crosses etc) for a number of UAOC-GB parishes, particularly in Bradford and Coventry.
 In 1972 he was appointed leader of the British section of the Ukrainian Cossack Brotherhood veterans association, and subsequently its European leader.

 In 1976 Petrenko emigrated with his family to Canada where he settled in Mississauga, near Toronto.
 He continued to be active in Ukrainian community life, particularly in the Ukrainian Cossack Brotherhood, serving as the association’s deputy leader and a member of its Honorary Council.